The first month

 Learn about the employee experience

-A great place to work.
-Get an overview of what the BC Public Service offers employees, including career opportunities, flexible work options, and education programs that you will not find anywhere else.
+Get an overview of what the BC Public Service offers employees including career opportunities, flexible work options and education programs that you will not find anywhere else.
 Find answers to commonly asked questions about:

-The BC Public Service Agency manages human resources for B.C. government employees.
+The BC Public Service Agency manages human resources for BC Public Service employees.

-Meet your union representative.
 You'll receive contact information for your union representative (a steward) as well as an authorization form to have union dues deducted from your pay cheque.
 Feel free to contact your steward to discuss how they can provide support.
-Look up info about unions and professional associations.
+Look up information about unions and professional associations.

 Learn about our organization